 Squash of any kind (acorn, kabocha, delicata, spaghetti, etc)

 Cabbage (green or purple)

 What to Do With All This Produce: Easy Recipes

 Great, you’ve got produce.
-Now what to do?
+Now, what to do?
 At times like these, we need to think creatively.
-There are thousands of possible dishes that can be made with simple, plant-based ingredients—you just have to open your mind and start experimenting.
+There are thousands of possible meals that can be made with simple, plant-based ingredients—you just have to open your mind and start experimenting.
 There is so much more than smoothies, salads, and veggie stir-frys.
 Of course, we’ve got recipes for those, too!
-Check out the Quick and Easy tab of our recipe page if you need more structure.
-With all of these “recipes,” feel free to throw in a can of beans, seared tofu or temeph, or baked seitan if you have these items on hand.
+Check out the Quick and Easy tab of our recipe page if you need more structure when cooking meals.
+With all of these “recipes,” feel free to throw in a can of beans, seared tofu or tempeh, or baked seitan if you have these items on hand.
 We’re giving you the building blocks so you can create the final, delicious end result.

 – Grate or pulse cauliflower florets in a food processor so it resembles rice.
 Use this in replace of rice if the store is out.